YvesCoding/rcpress/README.md

 ## Introduction

-AntdSite is a website generator based on [Ant Design](https://ant.design), driven by [Gatsby Js](https://www.gatsbyjs.org/)(You can totally ignore these two technologies, just know the basic knowledge of markdown, and then simply configure it to build a website.
+AntdSite is a documentation generator based on [Ant Design](https://ant.design), driven by [Gatsby Js](https://www.gatsbyjs.org/)(You can totally ignore these two technologies, just know the basic knowledge of markdown, and then simply configure it to build a website.
 Of course, it would be better if you could do both).
 The configuration of documents refers to the vue-based document generator - [vuepress](https://vuepress.vuejs.org/config/).

 ## Features

 - It's easy to get started, you just need to know markdown and a little bit about JS.
-- Powerful, you can write react components in markdown, referring to [mdx](https://github.com/mdx-js/mdx).
+- You can write JSX in markdown, referring to [mdx](https://github.com/mdx-js/mdx).
 - You can directly [use all components](https://antdsite.yvescoding.org/guide/usejsx) of [Ant Design](https://ant.design/components/button/) in markdown to meet daily development needs.
 - [Custom theme color](https://antdsite.yvescoding.org/default-theme-config/#cutom-theme-color) supported